nadiariosliza/Sales-Forecasting-Analysis-using-Power-BI/README.md

 This dashboard is composed of multiple analytical views:

-*   **Executive Overview:** A high-level summary of critical KPIs (Total Sales, Profit, Customers, Orders) with year-over-year performance comparisons.
+1. **Executive Overview:** A high-level summary of critical KPIs (Total Sales, Profit, Customers, Orders) with year-over-year performance comparisons.
+Sales breakdown by region, category, and customer segment.
-*   **Sales Trend Forecasting:** Time series analysis of historical sales, including a 6-month forecast to identify seasonal patterns and predict future performance.
+2. **Sales Trend Forecasting:** Time series analysis of historical sales, including a 6-month forecast with confidence intervals to identify seasonal patterns and predict future performance.
-*   **Customer & Segment Analysis:** Deep dive into customer behavior, including a custom repurchase rate calculation and a value-tier segmentation (High, Medium, Low Value) based on profit contribution.
+3. **Customer & Segment Analysis:** Deep dive into customer behavior, including a custom repurchase rate calculation and a value-tier segmentation (High, Medium, Low Value) based on profit contribution.
+Customer distribution by geography and business segment.
-*   **Product Analysis:** Quadrant analysis of product subcategories based on sales vs. profit, identifying top performers and underachievers.
+4. **Product Analysis:** Quadrant analysis of product subcategories based on sales vs. profit, identifying top performers and underachievers.
+Category trends over time.
-*   **Shipping & Regional Dynamics:** Analysis of shipping modes, delivery times, and regional sales and profit distribution.
+5. **Shipping & Regional Dynamics:** Analysis of shipping modes, delivery times, and regional sales and profit distribution.
-*   **Predictive Scenarios:** An interactive sales goal simulation using a "what-if" parameter to help the sales team quantify the growth needed to meet targets.
+6. **What-If Scenario Simulation:** An interactive sales goal simulation using a "what-if" parameter to help the sales team quantify the growth needed to meet targets.

 ---